avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 Ape R package.
 First you will need to install the "ape" package (see `instructions on how to install R packages <./installr.html#how-to-install-an-r-package>`_).

-The following R function "unrootedproteinNJtree()" builds a phylogenetic tree based on an alignment of protein sequences, using the neighbour-joining algorithm, using functions from the "ape" package.
+The following R function "unrootedNJtree()" builds a phylogenetic tree based on an alignment of sequences, using the neighbour-joining algorithm, using functions from the "ape" package.

-The "unrootedproteinNJtree()" function takes an alignment of protein sequences its input, calculates pairwise distances between the sequences based on the alignment, and then builds a phylogenetic tree based on the pairwise distances:
+The "unrootedNJtree()" function takes an alignment of sequences its input, calculates pairwise distances between the sequences based on the alignment, and then builds a phylogenetic tree based on the pairwise distances:

 ::

-    > unrootedproteinNJtree <- function(alignment)
+    > unrootedNJtree <- function(alignment,type)
       {
          # load the ape and seqinR packages:
          library("ape")